onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

 configuration steps may change from release to release and this
 <Version> in the path will allow the Ansible Server to host playbooks
 associated with each software release.
 And run the playbooks that match the software release running on each VNF instance.
-APPC/SDN-C does not support playbook versioning only latest playbook is supported or a hard coded version that later should become a variable to allow multiple actively, in use, playbook versions,to be picked according to VNF release/version.
+APPC/SDN-C now support playbook versioning passed as a variable to APP-C to allow multiple actively, in use, playbook versions to be picked to match VNF release/version.

 **Playbook Function** - A name associated with a life cycle management